Most of the OptiBac range are best taken with a meal, and ideally with breakfast.

 The first thing to note is that live cultures should NOT be taken directly with anything hot, as heat can damage the delicate bacteria.
 Acidic beverages like fruit juice are also not recommended, as acid could also harm the cultures.

-However, it's perfectly fine to mix the contents of our capsules or sachets into other cold food and drinks, and this can actually be a great way for children to take their supplements.
+However, it's perfectly fine to mix our liquid drops or the contents of our capsules or sachets into other cold food and drinks, and this can actually be a great way for children to take their supplements.

 Here are some guidelines to follow:

-Our supplements do not require refrigeration and are packaged in moisture and light-proof containers, capsules and sachets to ensure that they remain viable until the date of expiry.
+Our supplements do not require refrigeration, with the exception of For your baby if you administering directly into the mouth.
+They are packaged in moisture and light-proof containers, capsules and sachets to ensure that they remain viable until the date of expiry.
 But once they leave the safe environment of their packaging, and especially once the capsules or sachets are opened, we can’t guarantee their viability; therefore, we’d always advise leaving the capsules in their containers until required, and then consuming them straight away.
 The same goes if you have added the contents of our sachets to a liquid/food – it’s best to consume this straight away as the live cultures may begin to degrade in the light and moisture.

 The short answer is: it depends.